JonathanHiggs/ccg/README.md

 target_include_directories(my-example PRIVATE "${CMAKE_SOURCE_DIR}/src")
 ```

-`ccg_generate` takes two parameters; paths to an input json file, and a config json file
+`ccg_generate` takes two parameters; paths to an input json file, and a config json file.
+Under the hood cmake builds a command-line executable that is executed with the supplied config and input files

 ### config.json